COVID-19 Marina Measures

 Italian and Albanian boats are forbidden to enter the Maltese waters and for the rest, quarantine is imposed for 14 days onboard.
 There are also rigorous health checks.

 At the moment, the marinas are open for business, but in the end, it’s the authorities’ decision if they allow anyone to enter.

 Here, the COVID-19 marina measures are not so strict.
 Malta marinas currently accept bookings but make sure you check whether you are allowed to enter the country before you book a berth there.

 Update 06.04.2020: The ports are closed till the end of April.
 No boats are entering, no boats are leaving.
 The marinas (offices) are working so you cand send us berth booking requests.

-In Cyprus, all marinas are closed until the 30th of April.
+In Cyprus, all marinas were closed until the 30th of April.

 It is not possible to enter any of the ports on this island at least until the 30th of April as the government restricted the activity of all private sectors, including Cyprus marinas, until then.

 Other countries and territories